Project

 Anyway, data that isn't yet committed to disk needs to be kept in-memory on the client, no way around that.
 You're trying to overcommit the hardware, and maybe it could fail more gracefully but it does have to fail. :)

-#4 Updated by Mark Nelson over 11 years ago
+Updated by Mark Nelson about 12 years ago

 Yeah, it's the failing gracefully bit that I'm interested in. :)

-#5 Updated by Sage Weil almost 11 years ago
+Updated by Sage Weil over 11 years ago

 • Status changed from New to Won't Fix